Readify/madskillz/Consulting.md

 - I adapt quickly to changing requirements and typically structure my approach to cater for this.
 - I have proven I can decompose larger requirements into smaller, more manageable pieces, to deliver functionality in an incremental and iterative manner.
 - I possess writing skills that let me be clear, concise, articulate and persuasive in all of my outgoing communications.
+- I Interact well with my team mates and our customers.
+- My team find me easy to work with.
+- I participate in improving Readify processes.
+- I readily share my knowledge with fellow Readifarians and client developers.

 #### I've become a student of my craft.
 - I am devoted to learning; it's become a natural part of my life.
 - I am actively introspective and take time to work on my personal and professional development.
 - I happily take responsibility for my own mistakes and I learn from the mistakes of others.
+- I actively Challenge assumptions and participate in healthy debates to find the best solution for the situation.

 ## Engineering Branch